Dairon Blanco Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.
+- The Cubs pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Cubs' 4.23 team ERA ranks 15th among all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to give up the eighth-fewest home runs in baseball (136 total, 1.1 per game).
+- The Cubs surrender the seventh-fewest home runs in baseball (136 total, 1.1 per game).

-- His last time out was on Saturday against the Toronto Blue Jays, when the left-hander tossed five innings, surrendering three earned runs while giving up six hits.
+- The right-hander's last appearance came on Wednesday against the Chicago White Sox, when he went six innings, surrendering three earned runs while allowing seven hits.

+- In 16 games this season, the 33-year-old has a 4.19 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.